-- 1. Senior Executive Branch and Senior Federal Officials, and Non-Federal Visitors (other than Company Representatives on Agency Inspections Flights to Unmanned Platforms82). - a.
+- Senior Executive Branch and Senior Federal Officials, and Non-Federal Visitors (other than Company Representatives on Agency Inspections Flights to Uncrewed Platforms81). - a.
 Planning.
-Allow a total of 10 working days from the initial mission request until the intended date of flight.
-This time allows for the District and the aviation service provider to plan and staff the mission, the RAM and NAM to develop the required documentation, and the mandatory 5 working days for the DOI Solicitor83 to review and approve/disapprove the flight request. - 1.
-Flight requests submitted with less than 10 working days of lead time will processed expeditiously but may not be approved if the review and approval process cannot be completed in time. - 2.
-The RAM is responsible for ensuring the Regional Director is notified prior to the planned OCS facility visit. - b.
-In advance of a planned OCS facility visit the RAM will send the NAM an email notification that includes: - 1.
-Detailed purpose or justification of the visit;
+Allow at least 10 working days from the initial mission request until the intended date of flight.
+This time allows for the District and the aviation service provider to plan and staff the mission, the RAM and NAM to develop the required documentation, and the mandatory 5 working days for the DOI Solicitor82 to review and approve/disapprove the flight request. - 1.
+Flight requests submitted with less than 10 working days of lead time will be processed expeditiously but may not be approved if the review and approval process cannot be completed in time. - 2.
+The RAM is responsible for ensuring the Regional Director is notified prior to the planned OCS facility visit.

-81 Semi-annual reports are coordinated with the DOI, Attorney Advisor, Office of the Solicitor through the DOI Travel OFF and are sent to the GSA.
+80 Semi-annual reports are coordinated with the DOI, Attorney Advisor, Office of the Solicitor through the DOI Travel OFF and are sent to the GSA.
 The semi-annual reports cover the periods October 1 through March 31st (due May 31) and April 1 through September 30th (due November 30).

-82 See Appendix A.2 and paragraph B (below).
+81 See Appendix A.2 and paragraph B.

-83 See OPM 7 Appendix 3.
+82 See OPM-07 Appendix 3.

-- 2. Facilities to be visited; - 3.
+- b.
+In advance of a planned OCS facility visit the RAM/RASM will send the NAM/NASM an e-mail notification that includes: - 1.
+Detailed purpose or justification of the visit; - 2.
+Facilities to be visited; - 3.
 Point of departure and return; - 4.
 Manifest of all visitors including BSEE escorts, along with who they work for and their titles/positions; - 5.
 Travel Cost Analysis (OAS 110) (prepared and signed by the RAM); and, - 6.
-Senior Federal Travel Form (GSA Form3641). - c.
-The NAM reviews the notification package for completeness and then forwards to the Chief, OORP with a recommendation whether or not to approve the offshore travel. - d.
-If approved by the Chief, OORP the NAM submits the notification package to the SOL for their review and approval. - e.
+Senior Federal Travel Form (GSA Form 3641). - c.
+The NAM reviews the notification package for completeness and then forwards to the Assistant Director, OORP with a recommendation whether or not to approve the offshore travel. - d.
+If approved by the Assistant Director, OORP the NAM submits the notification package to the SOL for their review and approval. - e.
 The NAM will then forward the SOL's decision (approve or disapprove) with justification (Office of the Solicitor Correspondence Background Form) to the appropriate RAM. - f.
-The RAM shall notify the NAM by email of any planned OCS facility visit that was completed, canceled, or postponed. - g.
+The RAM/RASM shall notify the NAM/NASM by email of any planned OCS facility visit that was completed, canceled, or postponed. - g.
 The Solicitor in cooperation with the NAM will forward all SES travel reports to the Department of Interior's Travel Office (TO).
-The TO will forward all bureau SES travel reports semi-annually to the GSA.

-2. Non-Federal Visitors (Company Representatives on Agency Inspections Flights to Unmanned Platforms).
+The TO will forward all bureau SES travel reports semi-annually to the GSA. - 2.
+Non-Federal Visitors (Company Representatives on Agency Inspections Flights to Uncrewed Platforms). - a.

-a.
 Background.
 When BSEE inspects an oil and gas facility a representative of that company must accompany the BSEE inspector.
-For unmanned facilities with helideck's that cannot accommodate multiple helicopters the only practical means to accomplish the mission is for the O&G employee to ride in the BSEE helicopter.
+For uncrewed facilities with helideck's that cannot accommodate multiple helicopters the only practical means to accomplish the mission is for the O&G employee to ride in the BSEE helicopter.